tomcur/CookieTokenAuth/README.md

 }
 ```

-# Limitations
+# Limitations and Issues
-Currently, the plugin assumes your users are stored in the `Users` models and that the user table in the database is called `users`.
+- Currently, the plugin assumes your users are stored in the `Users` models and that the user table in the database is called `users`.
 It would not be too hard to change the plugin to your application, but a more general solution should be implemented.
+- For logged in users cookie tokens are currently sent to the server each request.
+This gives more opportunity for cookie theft than if the cookie was only sent once (note that this is also the case for naive username/password cookies).
+This could be fixed by only attempting to authenticate users using the cookie at the start of a session and having a special login page that the cookie is bound to.
+This might be implemented in a future version.